Vanessa Bryant Calls Out Meek Mill for ‘Disrespectful' Kobe Bryant Lyric

 Vanessa Bryant is speaking out about Meek Mill's controversial Kobe Bryant lyric.

-After a leaked Meek song spurred backlash last week over a line about the late NBA superstar's death, Vanessa took to her Instagram Story on Monday to condemn the lyric.
+After a leaked Mill song spurred backlash last week over a line about the late NBA superstar's death, Bryant took to her Instagram Story on Monday to condemn the lyric.

 "Dear @meekmill, I find this line to be extremely insensitive and disrespectful," she wrote.
 "Period.
 I am not familiar with any of your music, but I believe you can do better than this.
 If you are a fan, fine, there's a better way to show your admiration for my husband.
 This lacks respect and tact."